owid/energy-data/README.md

 - On June 1, 2023:
   - Updated Ember's yearly electricity data.
   - Renamed countries 'East Timor' and 'Faroe Islands', and added 'Middle East (Ember)'.
-  - Population and per capita variables are now calculated using an updated version of our population dataset.
+  - Population and per capita indicators are now calculated using an updated version of our population dataset.
 - On March 1, 2023:
   - Updated Ember's yearly electricity data and fixed some minor issues.
 - On December 30, 2022:
   - Fixed some minor issues with BP's dataset.
-Regions like "Other North America (BP)" have been removed from the data, since, in the original Statistical Review of World Energy, these regions represented different sets of countries for different variables.
+Regions like "Other North America (BP)" have been removed from the data, since, in the original Statistical Review of World Energy, these regions represented different sets of countries for different indicators.
 - On December 16, 2022:
   - The column `electricity_share_energy` (electricity as a share of primary energy) was added to the dataset.
   - Fixed some minor inconsistencies in electricity data between Ember and BP, by prioritizing data from Ember.